Health experts urge more preventive action to curb aerosol spread of COVID-19

 Hundreds of health experts from across Canada are calling for more aggressive measures to stop airborne spread of COVID-19.

 The experts include more than 360 scientists, engineers, and doctors who are expressing alarm over surging cases and hospitalizations.
-They say provincial prevention messages "continue to be deficient" when it comes to infection threats posed by shared indoor spaces.
+They say provincial prevention messages ``continue to be deficient'' when it comes to infection threats posed by aerosols in shared indoor spaces.

 Their concerns are detailed in an open letter addressed to Canada's Chief Public Health Officer Dr. Theresa Tam, federal Health Minister Patty Hajdu and provincial premiers and medical officers.